What is new in this release

 |Defining a custom user claim as the group extractor claim||December 9, 2018|

 Compatible WSO2 product versions

-WSO2 ESB 5.0.0 is based on WSO2 Carbon 4.4.8 and is expected to be compatible with any of the WSO2 products that are based on any Carbon 4.4.x version (except when using WSO2 Identity Server as a Key Manager, in which case you must use WSO2 Identity Server 5.5.0).
-If you get any compatibility issues, contact team WSO2.
-For information on the third-party software required for running the ESB and its samples, see Installation Prerequisites.
+WSO2 API-M 2.2.0 is based on WSO2 Carbon 4.4.26 and is expected to be compatible with any of the WSO2 products that are based on any Carbon 4.4.x version (except when using WSO2 Identity Server as a Key Manager, in which case you must use WSO2 Identity Server 5.5.0).
+If you get any compatibility issues, please contact team WSO2.
+For information on the third-party software required with API-M 2.2.0, see Installation Prerequisites.
 For more information on the products in each Carbon platform release, see the Release Matrix.

-For a complete list of known issues in this release, see WSO2 ESB - Open Issues.
+For a list of known issues, see WSO2 API Manager 2.2.0 - Known Issues in Github.

 For the latest performance test results, see WSO2 API-M Performance and Capacity Planning.